mainframeindustries/UE4SentryClientPlugin/README.md

 # UE4SentryClientPlugin
-An UnrealEngine plugin for the Sentry crash reporting service
+An UnrealEngine plugin for the Sentry crash reporting service (https://github.com/getsentry/sentry-native)

 # Sentry plugin for the sentry-native sdk
 This plugin implements crash handling using sentry.
-It also exposes blueprint functions to communicate with the nattive sdk
+It also exposes blueprint functions to communicate with the native sdk

 ## Configuration
-the usual environment varialbes such as `SENTRY_DSN` can be used.
-In addition command line flags can be used, such as -SENTRY_DSN=https://foo An .ini file can be used as well.
+the usual environment variables such as `SENTRY_DSN` can be used.
+In addition command line flags can be used, such as -SENTRY_DSN=https://foo

+An .ini file can be used as well.
 The priority is (lowest to highest):
 - Builtin values
 - .ini file